slopesidecreative/mean_first_full/README.md

-## A stripped-down MEAN stack application with CRUD, a RESTful API and results filtering/search.
+## A stripped-down MEAN stack application with user login and registration, CRUD, a RESTful API and results filtering/search.